GregJohnStewart/task-timekeeper/WebServer/Server/Admin Guide.md

 ### Security/ Keys

-The service requires a `.pem` public key to make JWT tokens for users to login with.
+The service requires a `.pem` public and private key to make JWT tokens for users to login with.
+The private key must be in `pkcs8` format.

 Test keys are in the test resources directory, under 'security'.
-You will have to make your own and specify the location of the `.pem` with the `mp.jwt.verify.publickey.location` property.
+You will have to make your own and specify the location of the `.pem`s with the `mp.jwt.verify.publickey.location` and `mp.jwt.verify.privatekey.location` properties.

 You can also specify the issuer of the key using: `mp.jwt.verify.issuer`

 The test keys were created using the following command:

 ```
-openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout testKey.pem -out testKeyCert.pem
+openssl genrsa -out private_key.pem 4096
+openssl rsa -pubout -in private_key.pem -out public_key.pem
+# convert private key to pkcs8 format in order to import it from Java
+openssl pkcs8 -topk8 -in private_key.pem -inform pem -out private_key_pkcs8.pem -outform pem -nocrypt
 ```

 If you are a 'real organization' you might want to use keys that were issued by a real cert provider.